compromise-evident/rolling-code/README.md

 With the two of you having this same file (used once for seeds,) your schemeOTP keys are symmetric.

-rolling-code will also supplement ciphertext in Authorship, Hypership, and Multiway.
+rolling-code will also supplement ciphertext in Authorship and Hypership.

 <br>
 <br>